Africa Humanitarian Action: 1995–1999

 After this was published, AHA focus turned to Uganda and Angola.
 In Uganda, AHA built from scratch the infrastructures required to provide health and related services in parts of the country where such facilities were not available.
 In Angola, AHA became part of a massive international effort to rebuild a nation largely reduced to ashes and rubble.
 The young organization was disappointed by the forecasts relating to growth in Africa and by the turn of the 90s, growth had fallen short of expectations.
 In 1994, 35 million people remained at risk from famine; and 20 million others were displaced by conflict and natural disasters while millions more were succumbing to treatable diseases.

-In Rwanda, AHA expanded from just providing health services to out-on-the-job training for Rwandan health personnel.
+In Rwanda, AHA expanded from just providing health services to on-the-job training for Rwandan health personnel.
 As the emotional and psychological repercussions of the crisis started to take a hold of the post-genocide Rwandan population, AHA evolved and started to provide care for psychological issues as well.
 AHA found that women and children were the major victims of the emotional and psychological changes and along with the UN Fund for Women / Africa Women in Crisis Programme, they began care and counseling services.
 In 1996, the Rwandan Ministry of Health and the UN High Commissioner for Refugees (UNHCR) invited AHA to play a bigger role in the health sector.
-AHA was then given management responsibility for the health district of Rwinkwayu in Kibungo Prefecture in the east and Mugonero health district.
+AHA was then given management responsibility for the health district of Rwinkwavu in Kibungo Prefecture in the east and Mugonero health district.

 In 1997, AHA expanded the process of community-based development in Rwanda, which helped AHA improve the health of about 60,000 people.
 AHA also made it an important project to improve the physical condition of health facilities and restore essential services for refugees/returnees, internally displaced persons (IDPs), and host communities living in the three districts.
 AHA has fostered local participation in the actual restoration work of the health units.
 AHA served about 115,000 patients and started different programs that included maternal and child health treatment, family planning, vaccinations and treatment of acute and chronic illnesses.

 AHA also started building houses for 360 families and handed over the completed houses to beneficiaries in Musasa, Rushashi, and Tare communes.
 At the end of the decade, UNHCR and AHA worked on a project in the northwest of the country; however this was halted due to financial constraints.
 In the northwest, AHA felt morally obligated to continue providing health care services to needy returnees and the local population as the rest of the international NGO community retreated due to security concerns and deteriorating conditions.